Program Synopsis: Beginning Farmers and Rancher (March 6, 2014)

 Awards will be made through a competitive grants process, administered by the U.S. Department of Agriculture’s National Institute of Food and Agriculture (NIFA).

-NIFA anticipates releasing the FY 2012 Request for Applications (RFA) in the summer of 2011, with a 60-day open period.
-The RFA will be posted on-line at http://www.nifa.usda.gov/fo/funding.cfm All applications for funding must be submitted electronically through www.Grants.gov This process requires pre-registration and can take up to one month.
+NIFA anticipates releasing the FY 2014 Request for Applications (RFA) in the spring of 2014, with an approximately 60-day open period.
+The RFA will be posted on-line at http://www.nifa.usda.gov/fo/funding.cfm All applications for funding must be submitted electronically through www.Grants.gov This process requires pre-registration which can take up to one month.
 We encourage all potential applicants to begin the registration process as soon as possible.

-Reviewers from universities, government, CBOs, for-profit and non-profit organizations and from the farming community will provide peer assessment and recommend applications for funding.
+Reviewers from universities, government, community-based organizations, for-profit and non-profit organizations and from the farming community will provide peer assessment and recommend applications for funding.
 More information on the review process is available at http://www.nifa.usda.gov/business/competitive_peer_review.html.

 Post Award Monitoring